 Of Mice & Men’s forthcoming album, Echo, is a positive new offering from the veteran metalcore band.
 Its appeal comes in large part through its featured songs.
 The songs are collected here from each of the EPs that the band has released this year.
 It allows audiences to enjoy those songs in one setting regardless of whether they own the noted records.
 That means no having to hunt down the EPs when audiences want to hear those records’ music, but simply find this album.
 The songs’ production adds its own touch to the foundation formed through the record’s songs.
 That is because it brings out the best in the songs from one to the next, balancing everything expertly.
 The record’s pricing rounds out the most important of its elements.
 Even with shipping and handling in mind, its least expensive listing likely will not even reach $20.
 That affordability is certain to appeal to plenty of audiences.
 Each item noted is important in its own way to the whole of Echo’s presentation.
 All things considered, they make Echo a work that is certain to resonate with fans of Of Mice & Men.

-More information on Of Mice and Men’s new EP is available now along with all of the band’s latest news and more at:
+Echo is scheduled for release Friday through SharpTone Records.
+More information on Of Mice & Men’s new album is available along with all of the band’s latest news at:

 To keep up with the latest entertainment news and reviews, go online to https://www.facebook.com/philspicks and “Like” it.
 Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.